Bileloufkir/WCS-Cyber-Projet-1-Prestashop/README.md

 Bilel, Katia, Kelyan, Zhiying

 ### Roles
-Depending on the week, the following roles were divided into the group: Product Owner, Devops.
+Depending on the week, the following roles were divided into the group: Product Owner, Lead Tech, Devops.

-We worked with Trello to divide the tasks that the PO identified for the week, and each week we made at least 2 meetings to follow what each member did, according to the DevOps instructions.
+We worked with Trello to divide the tasks that the PO identified for the week, and each week we made at least 2 meetings to follow what each member did, according to the Lead Tech instructions.

 #### Week 1:
 PO: Katia,
+Lead Tech: Kelyan
-Devops: Kelyan
+Devops: Bilel, Zhiying

 #### Week 2:
 PO: Kelyan,
+Lead Tech: Katia
-Devops: Katia
+Devops: Bilel, Zhiying

 #### Week 3:
 PO: Bilel,
+Lead Tech: Zhiying
-Devops: Zhiying
+Devops: Katia, Kelyan

 ## Server Setup
 ### 1. Securing the Linux server
 - Linux kernel and package updates
-- Create non-root user and disable root login
+- Create non-root user with sudo access and disable root SSH login
 - Use strong passwords (>8 characters, mixture of letters, numbers, special characters)
 - Antivirus setup
 - Automatic updates